aarjunsrinivasan/A-Star-using-TurtleBot-ROS/README.md

 The inputs from the user are coordinates of start point, orientation of start point (in degrees), coordinates of goal point, two RPM values and clearance.

--The orientation of goal point is taken by default as 0.
+- The orientation of goal point is taken by default as 0.

--The clearance given by the user is 0.1 (minimum clearance).
+- The clearance given by the user is 0.1 (minimum clearance).

--In the terminal run the following command:
+- In the terminal run the following command:

 ```
 roslaunch searchbot astar.launch  x_pos:=4.5 y_pos:=3.0 yaw:=3.142